 \section{Abstract}

-Based on the existing experimental data for A-A collisions starting from the Alternating Gradient Synchrotron up to the CERN Large Hadron Collider energies, various systematics related to strange hadrons and anti-hadrons are presented.
-As in the case of pions, kaons and protons, the ratio between the average transverse momentum and the square root of the total particle multiplicity per unit rapidity and unit transverse overlap area $\langle p_{T} \rangle/\sqrt{\langle dN/dy \rangle/S_{\perp}}$ as a function of collision energy for a given centrality or as a function of centrality for a given collision energy supports the predictions of color glass condensate and percolation based approaches.
-The dependence on $\sqrt{\langle dN/dy \rangle/S_{\perp}}$ of the slope and offset, extracted from the $\langle p_{T} \rangle$ - particle mass correlation and the average transverse expansion velocity and kinetic freeze-out temperature parameters obtained from Boltzmann-Gibbs Blast Wave fits of the $p_{T}$ spectra, for strange hadrons, is compared to that for pions, kaons and protons, previously studied.
+Based on the existing experimental data for A-A collisions starting from the Alternating Gradient Synchrotron energies up to the CERN Large Hadron Collider ones, various systematics related to strange hadrons and anti-hadrons are presented.
+As in the case of pions, kaons and protons, the ratio between the average transverse momentum and the square root of the total particle multiplicity per unit rapidity and unit transverse overlap area $\langle p_{T} \rangle/\sqrt{\langle dN/dy \rangle/S_{\perp}}$ decreases with collision energy for a given centrality or with centrality for a given collision energy, thus supporting the predictions of color glass condensate and percolation based approaches.
+The dependence on $\sqrt{\langle dN/dy \rangle/S_{\perp}}$ of the slope and offset extracted from the $\langle p_{T} \rangle$ - particle mass correlation and of the average transverse expansion velocity and kinetic freeze-out temperature parameters obtained from Boltzmann-Gibbs Blast Wave fits of the $p_{T}$ spectra for strange hadrons is compared to that for pions, kaons and protons, previously studied.

 The detailed study of the entropy density ($\langle dN/dy \rangle/S_{\perp}$) dependence of the ratio of strange hadron yields per unit rapidity to the total particle multiplicity per unit rapidity ($Y^{S}/\langle dN/dy \rangle$) at different collision energies and centralities reveals the necessity to study separately strange hadrons and anti-hadrons.
 The correlation between the ratio of the single- and multi- strange anti-hadron yield per unit rapidity to the total particle multiplicity per unit rapidity and the entropy density is presented as a function of the fireball size.
 A maximum is evidenced in the $Y^{S}/\langle dN/dy \rangle$ - $\langle dN/dy \rangle/S_{\perp}$ correlation for combined and separate species of strange hadrons, at different centralities, in the region where a transition from the baryon-dominated matter to the meson-dominated one takes place.
 Within the experimental error bars, the position of this maximum does not depend on the mass of the corresponding strange hadron.
 Comparison with pp experimental data reveals another similarity between pp and Pb-Pb collisions at the CERN Large Hadron Collider energies.